josephbeuysmum/Dertisch/README.md

 How SWITCHES is "swifty"
 ---

 The **swiftiness** of `Dertisch` comes via its *many hats* philosophy, in which objects have different functions and properties exposed depending on the given context.
 You can think of this a **multifacted analogical delegate** pattern.
-Par exemple, the `DTWaiter` protocol only requires the implementation of an `init(...)` function for dependency injection, but also implements a number of other protocols that give the waiter different behaviours depending on context.
+Par exemple, the `Waiter` protocol only requires the implementation of an `init(...)` function for dependency injection, but also implements a number of other protocols that give the waiter different behaviours depending on context.

-	protocol DTWaiter: DTWaiterForCustomer, DTWaiterForHeadChef, DTWaiterForWaiter, DTStartShiftProtocol, DTEndShiftProtocol {
+	protocol Waiter: WaiterForCustomer, WaiterForHeadChef, WaiterForWaiter, StartShiftProtocol, EndShiftProtocol {
-		init(customer: DTCustomerForWaiter, headChef: DTHeadChefForWaiter?)
+		init(customer: CustomerForWaiter, headChef: HeadChefForWaiter?)
 	}

-	protocol DTWaiterForCustomer: DTGiveOrderProtocol {
+	protocol WaiterForCustomer: GiveOrderProtocol {
-		var carte: DTCarteForCustomer? { get }
+		var carte: CarteForCustomer? { get }
 	}

-	protocol DTWaiterForHeadChef {
+	protocol WaiterForHeadChef {
-		mutating func hand(_ sideDish: DTDish)
+		mutating func hand(_ sideDish: Dish)
 		mutating func serve<T>(entrees: T?)
 	}

-	protocol DTWaiterForWaiter {
+	protocol WaiterForWaiter {
 		mutating func fillCarte<T>(with entrees: T?)
-		mutating func serve(_ dish: DTDish)
+		mutating func serve(_ dish: Dish)
 	}

-	protocol DTGiveOrderProtocol {
+	protocol GiveOrderProtocol {
-		mutating func give(_ order: DTOrder)
+		mutating func give(_ order: Order)
 	}

-	protocol DTStartShiftProtocol {
+	protocol StartShiftProtocol {
 		func startShift()
 	}

-	protocol DTEndShiftProtocol {
+	protocol EndShiftProtocol {
 		mutating func endShift ()
 	}

-When a `DTCustomer` is passed a `DTWaiter` object it is done so as a `DTWaiterForCustomer` as opposed to a fully functioning `DTWaiter`, meaning that a waiter cannot be made to `serve(...)` by its customer in the way it can be by its head chef.
+When a `Customer` is passed a `Waiter` object it is done so as a `WaiterForCustomer` as opposed to a fully functioning `Waiter`, meaning that a waiter cannot be made to `serve(...)` by its customer in the way it can be by its head chef.
 Conversely, a waiter's head chef has no access to its `carte` of dishes, whereas its customer does.

 ---
 How SWITCHES works in Dertisch